gaubrey1/celo-ico/README.md

   });
 ```

-Now open the `hardhat.config.js` file, we'll set-up the celo network here so that we can deploy our contract to the Celo alfajores network.
+Now open the `hardhat.config.js` file, we'll set-up the Celo network here so that we can deploy our contract to the Celo Alfajores network.
 Replace all the lines in the `hardhat.config.js` file with the following code

 ```js
 require("@nomicfoundation/hardhat-toolbox");